 What is "Gameschooling?"

-Gameschooling can be defined as using games for learning or education, and it often refers to using games specifically as a homeschool method or using games in/as homeschool curriculum.
+Gameschooling can be defined as using games for learning or education, and it often (but not always!) refers to using games specifically as a homeschool method or using games in/as homeschool curriculum.
 Simply put, Gameschooling means playing to learn.

 Do I have to homeschool my kids to be a Gameschooler?